Fired Amazon worker files discrimination lawsuit over pandemic conditions

 The complaint seeks unspecified damages for Black and Hispanic workers at the Staten Island facility.

+Amazon fired Smalls on March 30, saying he joined a protest at the Staten Island facility despite being on paid quarantine, after had having close contact with someone diagnosed with COVID-19.

-In March and April, Amazon fired Smalls and at least three other workers critical of its pandemic response, citing various alleged workplace violations.
+It fired at least three other workers critical of its pandemic response in April, citing various alleged workplace violations.

-It said Smalls was fired after violating his paid quarantine by joining a protest at the Staten Island facility.

-A few weeks after the firing, New York Attorney General Letitia James wrote to Amazon, expressing “serious concern” it was trying to silence critics of its health and safety measures.
+New York Attorney General Letitia James wrote to Amazon later in April, expressing “serious concern” it was trying to silence critics of its health and safety measures.

+In a statement on Thursday, Amazon spokeswoman Lisa Levandowski said Amazon’s focus on customers “is central to our work in diversity and inclusion,” and that Smalls was fired for putting others’ health and safety at risk.

 The Seattle-based company has benefited from the pandemic as consumers shopped online more often.